 Christmas markets and lights

-Call me old fashioned, but the Christmas season seems like it really ought to happen in December.
-However, the preparations and celebrations inevitably start much earlier in Vienna.
+Yes, the Christmas season seems like it ought to begin in December.
+However, the celebrations inevitably start much earlier in Vienna.

-Those responsible tend to switch on the Christmas lights sometime in the second half of the month.
-The big date was November 16th back in 2023, for example.
+Those responsible tend to switch on Vienna’s Christmas lights sometime in the second half of the month.
+The big date was November 16th last year, for example.
 Though the giant tree on the Rathausplatz lit up from November 10th.

 These lights tend to take a more upmarket approach, especially the white chandeliers in the very centre of town.